swalladge/dotfiles-manager/README.md

     dotfiles-manager [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
+    -f, --force      Force creating/removing directories and symlinks, overwriting any that exist.
     -h, --help       Prints help information
     -n, --no         Do not actually make any filesystem changes or run hooks -V, --version    Prints version information